Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: Qualitative Comparison

-\section{Qualitative comparison}
+\section{Qualitative Comparison}

 In this section, we present three data examples from CODA-LM, as illustrated in Figures~\ref{fig:ov1} to~\ref{fig:ov3}.
-For additional data, please visit our anonymous project website at \url{https://coda-lm.github.io/}.
 Building on CODA-LM, we subsequently analyze the responses from different LVLMs across three tasks, as shown in Figures~\ref{fig:re1st1} to~\ref{fig:re2st3}.